Olive Banks: Early life

-Banks was born in Enfield Highway, Middlesex, the only child of Herbert Alfred Davies and Jessie Louise (nee) Tebby.
+Banks was born in Enfield Highway, Middlesex, the eldest of two children of Herbert Alfred Davies and Jessie Louise (nee) Tebby.
 She married Joseph Ambrose (Joe) Banks in June 1944 and they both entered the London School of Economics to study sociology.
 Her PhD thesis was turned into her first book, Parity and Prestige in English Secondary Education: a Study in Educational Sociology (1955).

 Career

 In 1954 she accepted a research post at Liverpool University, where she was able to investigate the history of British feminism, culminating in the publishing of Feminism and Family Planning in Victorian England (1964).
 Her reputation as a leading scholar in her field was sealed with the publication of The Sociology of Education (1965).

 In 1970 she was offered a readership at University of Leicester, and three years later became the first woman to hold a chair at that university.

-A posthumous review of her life and work, "Olive Banks and the Collective Biography of British Feminism", was made by Gaby Weiner.
+A posthumous review of her life and work, Olive Banks and the Collective Biography of British Feminism, was made by Gaby Weiner.